-Opera Memphis will make its long-awaited return to Playhouse on the Square this March with a titilating double bill entitled Pygmalion 2.0.
-Exploring themes of desire, control, frustration, and perfection, this production pairs Donizetti’s Pygmalion with Robert Paterson and David Cote’s provocative rom-com, The Companion.
+Opera Memphis made its long-awaited return to Playhouse on the Square in March of 2022 with a titillating double bill entitled Pygmalion 2.0.
+Exploring themes of desire, control, frustration, and perfection, this production paired Donizetti’s Pygmalion with Robert Paterson and David Cote’s provocative rom-com, The Companion.
 While the former takes its inspiration from the Roman poet Ovid and the ancient tale of a sculptor and king, the latter catapults the audience into the not-so-distant future, where companion robots can be customized to satisfy any clientele.
 Despite the centuries that separate these stories, both highlight the profound desire for companionship and the unforeseen and often comic results of attempting to design the perfect lover.

 Pygmalion is a lyric opera in one-act by famed bel canto composer, Gaetano Donizetti.
 Donizetti is best known for soaring musical dramas including Lucia di Lammermoor and Anna Bolena, as well as whimsical, comedic masterpieces like L'esire d'amore and Don Pasquale.
 During his storied career, Donizetti composed nearly 70 operas, but at age 19 at the Bologna Academy, he composed his very first one-act comedy: Il Pigmalione or Pygmalion.
 It is believed to have been composed in just six days, as the composer developed his "gift for spontaneous composition".
 Despite that remarkable feat, it was not debuted until 1960, more than a hundred years after Donizetti's death.